-In response to the COVID-19 pandemic, the OFA transitioned entirely as of March 16, 2020 to working remotely.
-Solutions were quickly deployed to address any impediments impacting telework.
+In response to the COVID-19 pandemic, the OFA transitioned entirely as of March 16, 2020 to working remotely and continued to work remotely throughout the 2020-21 fiscal year.
+Solutions were quickly deployed and adapted to address any impediments impacting telework.
 The overall seamless transition to remote work was due in large part to the well rehearsed Business Continuity Plan from all OFA divisions.
 OFA's information technology (IT) systems continue to perform well while supporting all staff's ability to work remotely.
+New health and safety protocols were developed in consultation with public health and